KobiSteve07/MinecraftInstaller/README.md

 # MinecraftInstaller
 KobiWare Minecraft Installer

-Bypasses applocker and installs Minecraft launcher, whether yiu have an account or not
+Bypasses applocker and installs Minecraft launcher, whether you have an account or not